Cornerstone Church of the Assemblies of God

 - The Lead Pastor and the Board of Deacons shall be authorized to revise the membership roll of the Assembly annually or whenever necessary and to remove from the list of active members all names of those who have become deceased during the year, together with the names of those who have withdrawn from the fellowship, or those whose lives have become inconsistent with the standards and teachings of the Assembly.

 - If a name is removed, the one whose name is removed shall be notified of the action of the Lead Pastor and Board of Deacons by the Board Secretary.

 Annual Business Meetings and Special Business Meetings shall be conducted in the Spirit of Christ and in brotherly counsel.
 The regular order of business for the Annual Business Meeting shall consist of the following:

 - Reading of the previous minutes by the Board Secretary

 - Financial report by the Treasurer

 - Unfinished business

 The order of business may be dispensed with by a majority vote.

 Article 6.
 Amendments

-These BY LAWS may be amended at any Annual Business Meeting or Special Business Meeting of the Assembly by a majority vote of the active membership present, providing the proposed amendment has been announced publicly on the two (2) Sundays prior to the date of the meeting by the Senior Pastor or the Board Secretary.
+These BY LAWS may be amended at any Annual Business Meeting or Special Business Meeting of the Assembly by a majority vote of the active membership present, providing the proposed amendment has been announced publicly on the two (2) Sundays prior to the date of the meeting by the Lead Pastor or the Board Secretary.